-Note: This procedure assumes that there is at least one Element in the Server area
+Note: This procedure assumes that there is at least one Element in the Server Panel.

 - 1. Select Import from the Main Menu Right. - 2.
-In the Keywords panel search for a Keyword or Keywords (1): - To search for all Keywords, type (asterisk) in the text box, and press - To search for a specific Keyword, type the name of the Keyword in the text box, and press <Enter>. - 3.
-Select a Keyword(s) (2). - Drag the selected keywords to the Element or selected Elements in the Server area. - 5.
+In the Keywords panel search for a Keyword or Keywords (1): - To search for all Keywords, type (asterisk) in the text box, and press <Enter>, or - To search for a specific Keyword, type the name of the Keyword in the text box, and press <Enter>. - 3.
+Select a Keyword(s) (2). - 4.
+Drag the selected keywords to the Element or selected Elements in the Server Panel. - 5.
 Click Yes to confirm.